irfansharif/irfansharif.github.io/content/posts/from-interns-with-love.md

 unrelated to the sentiment).

 I'm still surprised they let me anywhere near the stuff they did.
-When I first joined four years ago, we had just declared a ["code yellow"](https://www.cockroachlabs.com/blog/cockroachdb-stability-from-1-node-to-100-nodes/) to focus our energy towards [stabilizing CRDB](https://www.cockroachlabs.com/blog/cant-run-100-node-cockroachdb-cluster/) (read: shit hit the fan).
-What that meant for me, an intern on a team that had just finalized the design for a new distributed query execution engine[^distsql-rfc] but now with its focus directed elsewhere, was free rein to build the first version of it all from ground up.
+When I first interned four years ago, we had just declared a [code yellow](https://www.cockroachlabs.com/blog/cockroachdb-stability-from-1-node-to-100-nodes/) to focus our energy towards [stabilizing CRDB](https://www.cockroachlabs.com/blog/cant-run-100-node-cockroachdb-cluster/) (read: shit hit the fan).
+What that meant for me, having joined a team that just finalized the design for a new distributed query execution engine[^distsql-rfc] but now with its focus directed elsewhere, was free rein to build the first version of it all from ground up.